-- penetration of these agents in the lung tissues in addition to the potential nephrotoxicity.
-2 - VAP due to Pseudomonas aeruginosa has a high failure rate (~40%), regardless of the antibiotic regimens.
+- In general, aminoglycosides and colistin should be avoided in therapy of VAP, due to poor penetration of these agents in the lung tissues in addition to the potential nephrotoxicity. - VAP due to Pseudomonas aeruginosa has a high failure rate (~40%), regardless of the antibiotic regimens.